_____________________________________________________________________________________________________________________

 The objective for the Skywarn workshop is to train, equip, and connect Skywarn volunteers:

-EQUIP... spotters with information about latest tools & technologies
+EQUIP... spotters with information about latest tools & technologies that can serve you in your duties.

 CONNECT...
-Skywarn communities from across the state to build
+Skywarn communities from across the state to build relationships, encourage participation, and attract newcomers to the program.

 The website goes on to say that if you are new to the spotter community, please be sure to also attend a Spotter Certification class near you!
 A list of upcoming Skywarn Spotter Training Seminars, including the Monday March 9th 2009 Seminar at the High School Auditorium in Ogilvie, are listed on Page 4.